eclipse/epsilon-website/mkdocs/docs/doc/articles/release-tasks/index.md

 The Epsilon website's [Download page](https://www.eclipse.org/epsilon/download/) should be the only place in the [website repo](https://github.com/eclipse/epsilon-website) that needs updating.
 Specifically, you will need to change two source files in the [source directory](https://github.com/eclipse/epsilon-website/tree/master/mkdocs/docs/download).
 Add the new release info to `all-versions.md`.
 Copy `index.md` and rename it to the current / old release.
 Then update `index.md` to mention the new release.
 Generally it should be as easy as Find and Replacing the old version with the new one.

+You should also update the list of Javadoc URLs in `mkdocs.yml`, adding the link to the previous stable release as the `Stable` link will now point to the new stable release.

 Also don't forget to build the static site for changes to take effect.

 ### Bump up versions